 The growth plate, also called a physis or an epiphyseal plate, is an area located at the end of the bones of children and adolescents.
 It produces new tissue in order to grow and shape the developing bone.

 Sever’s disease occurs during a growth spurt in children, which usually begins between the ages of 8 and 10 in girls, and 10 and 12 in boys.
-The condition is often seen at the beginning of a new sporting season, as children put additional pressure on their heels during this time.
+The condition is

 Once children have reached the age of 15, they are highly unlikely to experience Sever’s disease.
 This is because bone growth is usually complete and the growth plate of the heel has hardened.